-If you or someone you know has had had a concussion, you know all too well the severity and consequences of a concussion.
+If you or someone you know has had a concussion, you know all too well the severity and consequences of a concussion.
 Whether the concussion just occurred, or it’s been some time now, proper treatment is essential for better recovery from concussion.
-In this article we’ll explore some of the effects of Post-Concussion Syndrome.
+In this article, we’ll explore some of the effects of Post-Concussion Syndrome.

 What is a concussion?

 A concussion is a type of traumatic brain injury caused by a bump, blow or jolt to the head.
 However, the head area does not need to be hit directly to cause a concussion.
 A hit to the body that causes the head and brain to move rapidly back and forth may also cause a concussion.
 This sudden movement can cause the brain to bounce around or twist in the skull creating chemical changes in the brain and sometimes stretching and damaging brain cells.

 Did you know?

 - Approximately 90% of people who experience a concussion do not lose consciousness.
 This makes it challenging to determine if a concussion has occurred.

 - Around 70% of individuals recover from a concussion within 1-2 weeks.

 - About 10% of people take just over 2 weeks to recover.

 - The remaining 20% may require post-concussion care to facilitate their recovery.